 Ebola Outbreak ResponseThe Situation:

 Lutheran Disaster Response is committed to walking with our brothers and sisters affected by the Ebola outbreak in West Africa.
 Operating through our partners and companion churches, together we have provided assistance and continue to do so in the fight against Ebola.
 Projects include:

-- Supplying and shipping by air essential protective gear and supplies to protect medical workers at Phebe Hospital and Curran Lutheran Hospital in Liberia.
+- Supplying and shipping essential protective gear and supplies to protect medical workers at Phebe Hospital and Curran Lutheran Hospital in Liberia.

 - Providing food assistance to the Lutheran Church in Liberia and the Evangelical Lutheran Church in Sierra Leone.

 - Raising awareness and providing educational messages on the symptoms and prevention methods of Ebola.